 - Where to Eat in Alaska – Kenai Peninsula

 (This post contains affiliate links for your convenience.
 Read my disclosure policy here.)

 Where to Eat in Homer, Alaska

 If you are looking for good local food, than Homer is the place to eat!
-There are a lot of restaurants to choose from and with a little planning you probably won’t be disappointed.
-You can have a fancy sit down meal or just grab a quick bite from a walk-up joint on the Homer Spit, spend big bucks or dine out on a budget, eat at McDonald’s or try something that you’ve never eaten before.
+There are a lot of restaurants to choose from, and with a little planning you probably won’t be disappointed.
+You can have a fancy sit down meal, grab a quick bite from a walk-up joint on the Homer Spit, spend big bucks or dine out on a budget, eat at McDonald’s, or try something that you’ve never eaten before.

 The mashed potatoes were delicious and so were the french fries.
 My daughter loved her Caesar salad and helped herself to most of my mashed potatoes too.
 The decor of the restaurant was very Alaskan with all of the fishing gear and wood carvings.
 This restaurant is fine for one night, but most families probably can’t afford to eat here more than that.

 Finn’s is tiny and crowded, but that won’t stop you from going back for more!
 Finn’s Pizza serves up the best pizza in Homer, and their pizza menu ranges from ordinary Pepperoni to the unique flavor combination of The Blue Pear.
 Pizza’s cost anywhere from $20-$29 and are 15″.
 They also sell pizza by the slice.

 Once you grab a table and figure out what you are getting, you place your order at the counter.
 We went with the Pepperoni pizza, and my husband said to ask if we could have sausage put on it.
 I asked.
 They didn’t have sausage.
 What?
 Not even reindeer sausage?
 The kids shared a Classic pizza and ate it all up.